tve/blog/content/lp-wifi-esp32-boards.md

 (My LiPo was only ~30% full.)
 Ouch, that's a no-go.
 How can that be?

 The answer is that there are LDOs and and LDOs...
-The board uses an AMS1117 and it's drop-out voltage, i.e., minimal input-to-output voltage drop is over 1V.
+The board uses an AMS1117 and its drop-out voltage, i.e., minimal input-to-output voltage drop is over 1V.
 Calling this an LDO seems like a marketing stunt to me...
 Anyway, probably a great board, but totally unsuitable for battery operation.